fredrikburmester/marlin-search/README.md

 # Marlin Search

-> A simple search engine companion to Jellyfin, built with Python, Meilisearch and Flask.
+> A simple search engine companion to Jellyfin, built with TS, Meilisearch and Flask.

 ## How it works